 Remember, different cultures have different contexts, which must be respected in business just as much as in life.

 Not everyone wants to build a billion dollar business.
 Not everyone can, I get that.
 Learning lessons like these is much more about the mindset, than it is about the specific strategies you can apply.
 By observing the thinking of people like Marc Benioff, we can learn a lot about how they make decisions and navigate the world of business, which will help us with entirely different problems that we don’t even know we’ll run into yet.
-Solid read for entrepreneurs!
+Behind The Cloud is a solid read for entrepreneurs!

 What else can you learn from the blinks?